 * Remain in your shelter until told by local authorities that it is safe to leave.

-* Keep tuned to local radio and TV stations for advice and instructions from Emergency Management about medical help, emergency housing, clothing and food assistance, ways to help yourself and your community.
+* Keep tuned to local radio, TV stations, NIXLE, and Social Media for advice and instructions from Emergency Management presonnel about medical help, emergency housing, clothing and food assistance, ways to help yourself and your community.

 * Stay away from disaster areas.
 Do not impede crucial rescue and recovery work.